 IMV (IMV) Gets a Buy Rating from H.C.
 Wainwright

-H.C.
-Wainwright analyst Joseph Pantginis reiterated a Buy rating on IMV (IMV) today and set a price target of $13.00.
-The company’s shares closed last Monday at $3.38.
+In a report released today, Joseph Pantginis from H.C.
+Wainwright reiterated a Buy rating on IMV (IMV), with a price target of $13.00.
+The company’s shares closed last Thursday at $3.54.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for IMV with a $9.36 average price target.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for IMV with a $9.18 average price target.

 See today’s analyst top recommended stocks >>